naveenragur/tsunami-surrogates/surrogates/README.md

 - `TS`: Contains the folders for the nearhsore surrogate

 ## Usage
-Certain heavy input ,output and result plot files (.npy,.csv and .png) are not included in the repository.
-These files are available on request and will be available at a download link soon.
+Certain heavy input, output and result plot files (.npy,.csv and .png) are not included in the repository.
+These files are available on request or downloaded from https://doi.org/10.5281/zenodo.10817116.

 ### Setting up the environment
 The repository uses a conda environment to manage the python packages.